The Power of Pregnancy Relaxation: 4 Benefits to Enhance Your Pregnancy Journey and 7 Tips to Practice with Ease

 Make time:

 Instead of "finding time", commit to yourself to MAKE time, you could listen to your audio on a walk, in the bath or in bed before you go to sleep.
-Wherever feels best for you (just not while driving) If practicing before bed you might find you don't "make it to the end" before falling asleep and thats ok, the messages are still going into your brain.
+Wherever feels best for you (just not while driving).
+If practicing before bed you might find you don't "make it to the end" before falling asleep and thats ok, the positive messages are still going into your brain, and what a lovely way to fall asleep.

 Make it a habit: